betsyrosalen/DATA620_Fall2019_Project3/README.md

 # DATA620_Fall2019_Project3
-##### Class Project for CUNY SPS MSDS DATA 620 Fall 2019
+##### Group Project for CUNY SPS MSDS DATA 620 Fall 2019
+##### Baron Curtin, Heather Geiger, Mikhail Groysman, Betsy Rosalen

-For this project, please work with the entire class as one collaborative group!
+For this project, please work as a collaborative group!
 Your project should be submitted (as a Jupyter Notebook via GitHub) by end of the due date.
 The group should present their code and findings in our meetup.

 _The ability to be an effective member of a virtual team is highly valued in the data science job market._